Levenmouth rail link: Reopening

-Future

 The Scottish Government announced on 8 August 2019 that the line would be re-opened for passenger and potential freight services.
-It is planned that services on the line would resume by 2024.
-The announcement by the Scottish Government indicated that in addition to the reopening of the railway, bus services and public transport facilities will receive additional funding and improvements.
+Passenger services began on Sunday 2 June 2024.
+Although there will be no freight users when the line reopens, there remains potential for freight use in the future.
+Improvements to local connecting bus services will begin on Monday 3 June 2024.
 There will also be improvements to walking and cycling routes.

-The full route remains the property of Network Rail and unlike the Borders Railway which required the Waverley Railway (Scotland) Act 2006, no such Act of the Scottish Parliament will be required for the Levenmouth rail link.
-The reopened line will serve stations at Leven and Cameron Bridge, with the potential for a freight connection to the Diageo Cameronbridge distillery site at Cameron Bridge.
-Cameron Bridge station would serve as a park & ride for surrounding areas.
+The full route remained the property of Network Rail and unlike the Borders Railway which required the Waverley Railway (Scotland) Act 2006, no such Act of the Scottish Parliament was required for the Levenmouth rail link.
+The reopened line serves stations at Leven and Cameron Bridge.
+Cameron Bridge station serves as a park and ride for surrounding areas.

 Preparatory work, including vegetation clearance, began in 2020.
-In May 2021, sleepers for the line were delivered.
-Construction is expected to start in 2022.

-At the end of July 2021, work began on removing the old abandoned trackwork.
+In May 2021 sleepers for the line were delivered and at the end of July 2021 work began on removing the old abandoned trackwork.
+The main delivery phase of the project kicked off in March 2022 and work at Leven station began in February 2023.

+By January 2024, infrastructure works were largely completed, with testing and driver training underway.
+The route was formally opened on 29 May 2024 by First Minister John Swinney, with scheduled service commencing on 2 June 2024.

+In September 2025, Transport Secretary Fiona Hyslop announced that the plans to electrify the Levenmouth rail link along with Borders Railway would go ahead, with work near Leven already started.
+ScotRail is to procure new battery electric trains to run on the route, replacing the existing 40 year old stock.
+These will run on battery between Kinghorn and Dalmeny over the Forth Bridge.
+The construction works are estimated to be completed by 2029, with the new trains running by 2031.

 Service provision

-The expected level of services is two trains per hour between Leven railway station and Edinburgh Waverley.
-Both will call at Cameron Bridge.
-One train will travel via Kirkcaldy and along the coast, while the other train will travel via Dunfermline along the inner Fife Circle Line.
+Initially upon opening, the service level is one train per hour between Leven and Edinburgh Waverley, calling at Cameron Bridge.
+Scotrail plans to increase services to two trains per hour in 2025, with one train via Kirkcaldy and along the coast, while the other train will travel via Dunfermline along the inner Fife Circle Line.